Organizing characters: Bringing clarity to the complex

 Labels also are optional.
 When using them, a series of checkboxes — one for each label — will appear on the page.
 These allow readers to toggle the visibility of characters, to only show the labels they wish to see.
 The labels themselves also are actionable.
 Tapping one will trigger a filter as if the checkbox were checked.

-Column Purpose Required
+Column | Purpose | Required |

-id The unique identifier for this label.
-Must be all lowercase and use no punctuation but hyphens.
-Yes.
+The unique identifier for this label.
+Must be all lowercase and use no punctuation but hyphens. | Yes. |

-name The human-readable label name.
-Should only be a couple words at most.
-Yes
+The human-readable label name.
+Should only be a couple words at most. | Yes |

-description A secondary text to further explain the label's meaning.
-Should be no more a sentence.
-No.
+A secondary text to further explain the label's meaning.
+Should be no more a sentence. | No. |

 Assigning labels to characters

-Every label needs to be defined in the labels spreadsheet tab with at least an id and a name, otherwise they will be omitted.
-In the labels column in the characters spreadsheet tab, add all the labels you need in a list, separated by commas.
-Continuing with our political example, if a character is a veteran Democrat with ties to lobbyist B, then you would put the label IDs into the labels column of that spreadsheet row: democrat, lobbyist-b, veteran.
+spreadsheet tab, add all the labels you need in a list, separated by commas.
+Continuing with our political example, if a character is a veteran Democrat with ties to lobbyist B, then you would put the label IDs into the labels

 The order of the labels in the list does not matter, but they must match the IDs exactly.
 Spaces between the labels/list items is optional.